Nuclear force: History

-The nuclear force as a residual of the strong force
+As a residual of strong force

 The nuclear force is a residual effect of the more fundamental strong force, or strong interaction.
 The strong interaction is the attractive force that binds the elementary particles called quarks together to form the nucleons (protons and neutrons) themselves.
 This more powerful force, one of the fundamental forces of nature, is mediated by particles called gluons.
-Gluons hold quarks together through color charge which is analogous to electric charge, but far stronger.
+Gluons hold quarks together through colour charge which is analogous to electric charge, but far stronger.
 Quarks, gluons, and their dynamics are mostly confined within nucleons, but residual influences extend slightly beyond nucleon boundaries to give rise to the nuclear force.

 The nuclear forces arising between nucleons are analogous to the forces in chemistry between neutral atoms or molecules called London dispersion forces.
 Such forces between atoms are much weaker than the attractive electrical forces that hold the atoms themselves together (i.e., that bind electrons to the nucleus), and their range between atoms is shorter, because they arise from small separation of charges inside the neutral atom.
-Similarly, even though nucleons are made of quarks in combinations which cancel most gluon forces (they are "color neutral"), some combinations of quarks and gluons nevertheless leak away from nucleons, in the form of short-range nuclear force fields that extend from one nucleon to another nearby nucleon.
-These nuclear forces are very weak compared to direct gluon forces ("color forces" or strong forces) inside nucleons, and the nuclear forces extend only over a few nuclear diameters, falling exponentially with distance.
+Similarly, even though nucleons are made of quarks in combinations which cancel most gluon forces (they are "colour neutral"), some combinations of quarks and gluons nevertheless leak away from nucleons, in the form of short-range nuclear force fields that extend from one nucleon to another nearby nucleon.
+These nuclear forces are very weak compared to direct gluon forces ("colour forces" or strong forces) inside nucleons, and the nuclear forces extend only over a few nuclear diameters, falling exponentially with distance.
 Nevertheless, they are strong enough to bind neutrons and protons over short distances, and overcome the electrical repulsion between protons in the nucleus.

 Sometimes, the nuclear force is called the residual strong force, in contrast to the strong interactions which arise from QCD.
 This phrasing arose during the 1970s when QCD was being established.
 Before that time, the strong nuclear force referred to the inter-nucleon potential.
 After the verification of the quark model, strong interaction has come to mean QCD.